noblecloud/ShowerThoughts/README.md

-# ShowerThoughts
+# ShowerThoughts (WIP)
-Display a random shower thought from reddit.
+Display a random shower thought from /r/showerthoughts.
+Best when paired with cowsay.